-In a wavelength division multiplexing optical network, a fiber link may carry hundreds of wavelengths.
-However, it is difficult to terminate each wavelength and moreover process and switch each packet carried on each wavelength at each node.
-Such networks are usually visualized by constructing a VNT (virtual network topology), where only the physical nodes, which are the transmitter and receiver edges of a lightpath, are shown as connected by a link.
-Modifying the VNT allows adapting the network for changing traffic conditions and new application layer services.
-There are many papers in the literature on VNT configuration, but they may be classified into two groups as online and off-line approaches [1], [2] in general.
-Off-line approaches create VNTs suitable for a set of possible traffic demand matrices.
+As one of the aims of the future-generation networks is adaptability and robustness to changing and fluctuating traffic, there are many works in the literature to solve this problem.
+A common solution is constructing a Virtual Network Topology (VNT) in which only the physical nodes that are the transmitter and receiver edges of a lightpath are shown as connected by a link.
+Modifying the VNT by changing the placement of lightpaths between nodes allows adapting the network for changing traffic conditions and new application layer services.
+A poorly configured VNT may cause congestion on some links even when there is enough capacity.

+The works in the literature for designing VNTs may be classified into two groups as online and off-line approaches [1-2] in general.
+The off-line approaches create VNTs suitable for a set of possible traffic demand matrices.
 However, Internet traffic is difficult to predict as new applications and services, which can dramatically change the traffic, appear in time [3].
-Moreover, it is difficult to predict the traffic changes due to node/link failures, cyber-attacks etc. Online approaches sample the traffic demand periodically and design a new VNT for the current environment [4].
+Moreover, it is difficult to predict the traffic changes due to node/link failures, cyber-attacks etc. The online approaches sample the traffic demand periodically and design a new VNT for the current environment [4].
 However, they require up-to-date traffic demand matrix information, which can be challenging to retrieve.
-Moreover, some of them cannot handle traffic changes due to node or link failures and some of them need to know detailed information like exact place of failures in the topology in order to work.
+Even if it is possible to retrieve traffic matrix information, it usually takes time to correctly estimate it, which may take too long to solve a congestion in a short time.
+For example, Gencata and Mukherjee [4] assumed that traffic demand is changing gradually with a period of more than several hours, so it may not be good for solving congestion due to traffic spikes.